Gregory J. Myers

 - Applied Innovation, Inc., et al. v.
 Commercial Recovery Corporation, No. 11-330 JPH (E.D.
 Wash) - Represented patentee of U.S. Patent No. 7,167,839.
 Prevailed against two motions for summary judgment that attempted to invalidate patent.
 See Applied Innovation, Inc., et al., 2012 WL 3578182 (E.D.
 Wash.
 Aug.
 17, 2012) and Applied Innovation, Inc., et al., 2013 WL 4214319 (E.D.
 Wash Aug.
 14, 2013).

 - Kidney & Hypertension Center PLC v.
-Aurora Imaging, LLC, et al., No. 18-2013-CV-00546 (Grand Forks Cty., N.D.) - representation of nephrologist's clinic in a claim for contract, conversion, and other claims involving the sale of equipment and office space.
+Aurora Imaging, LLC, et al., No. 18-2013-CV-00546 (Grand Forks Cty., N.D.) - Represented nephrologist's clinic in a claim for contract, conversion, and other claims involving the sale of equipment and office space.

 - Reeves, et al. v.
-Monterey County Bank, et al, No. 08-4866 PAM/FLN (D. Minn.) - representation of bank defendant in a class action that asserted statutory and common law claims, including the FDCPA and Minnesota Deceptive Trade Practices Act.
+Monterey County Bank, et al, No. 08-4866 PAM/FLN (D. Minn.) - Represented bank defendant in a class action that asserted statutory and common law claims, including the FDCPA and Minnesota Deceptive Trade Practices Act.

 - HickoryTech Corporation v.
 Reliastar Life Insurance Company, 07-CV-10-4431 (Blue Earth Cty.
 Dist.
-Ct.) - representation of plaintiff/counterdefendant in a $300,000-plus breach of contract claim against insurer of excess risk insurance policy for a self-insured employee healthcare benefits plan.
+Ct.) - Represented plaintiff/counterdefendant in a breach of contract claim against insurer of excess risk insurance policy for a self-insured employee healthcare benefits plan.

 - Chiropractic Care of Minnesota, Inc. v.
 ACN Group, Inc., No. 27-CV-07-9977 (Henn.
 Cty.
 Dist.
-Ct.) - representation of the plaintiff provider network in a breach of contract claim involving a covenant not to compete.
+Ct.) - Represented plaintiff provider network in a breach of contract claim involving a covenant not to compete.

 - Continental Property Group, Inc. v.
 City of Minneapolis, 2011 WL 1642510 (Minn.
 Ct.
 App.
 May 3, 2011) - Court of Appeals found in favor of the City of Minneapolis and dismissed plaintiff's constitutional claims in a case involving the denial of conditional use permits and variances for a multi-million dollar residential high-rise construction project.
 See also Continental Property Group, Inc., et al. v.
 Goodman, Civ.
 No. 10-CV-3680 (SRN/FLN) (D. Minn.
 April 2, 2012)